-Recent papers compare taxes and quotas in static models of the fossil fuel markets, with two strategic blocs and two fuels (Strand 2011), and with one fuel and a non-strategic bloc as in our paper (Strand 2013).
+Recent papers compare taxes and quotas in static models of the fossil fuel markets, with two strategic blocs and two fuels (Strand 2011), and with one fuel and a non-strategic bloc as here (Strand 2013).
 Both papers find (as do we) that the strategic fuel importer prefers a tax policy over a quota policy.
-Earlier papers focus on using an import tax to capture a seller's resource rent, (Bergstrom 1982), (Brander and Djajic 1983), (Karp 1984), (Karp and Newbery 1991).
-Climate policy may also be a means of capturing resource rents (Wirl and Dockner 1995), (Wirl 1995), (Amundsen and Schöb 1999), (Liski and Tahvonen 2004), (Rubio 2005), (Kalkuhl and Edenhofer 2010), (Njopmouo 2010).
+Montero (2011) considers cases where quotas or taxes (or combinations) interact with incentives for R&D to reduce pollution costs.
+He shows that under some conditions, pollution quotas combined with subsidies to adopting the clean technology tends to dominate taxes.
+This scenario can justify quotas over taxes.
+Earlier papers focus on using an import tax to capture a seller's resource rent, (Bergstrom 1982; Brander and Djajic 1983; Karp 1984; Karp and Newbery 1991).
+Climate policy may also be a means of capturing resource rents (Wirl and Dockner 1995; Wirl 1995; Amundsen and Schöb 1999; Liski and Tahvonen 2004; Rubio 2005; Kalkuhl and Edenhofer 2010; Njopmouo 2010).
 Wirl (2012), the paper closest to ours, studies a dynamic model with only two (strategic) blocs and no third (passive) bloc.
 This simpler model can be solved analytically.
 In this setting also, tax policies are dominant for both importer and exporter.
-Dong and Whalley (2009)'s computable general equilibrium model suggests that a 20% ad valorem carbon tax could increase real income in the U.S., E.U. and China by 0.4 - 0.8%, while reducing OPEC real income by 5%.
-Jørgensen, Martín-Herrán, and Zaccour (2010) and Long (2010) survey applications of the type of dynamic game that we, and many of the other cited papers, use.
+Dong and Whalley (2009)'s computable general equilibrium model suggests that a 20% ad valorem carbon tax could increase real income in the U.S., E.U. and China by 0.4-0.8 %, while reducing OPEC real income by 5 %.
+Jørgensen et al. (2010) and Long (2010) survey applications of the type of dynamic game that we, and many of the other cited papers, use.